dylan-lang/opendylan/documentation/source/building-with-duim/improve.rst

 If you want to try running your code, remember that you need to define some additional methods to create a frame instance and exit it cleanly.
-Methods for doing this were provided in `Starting the application`_.
+Methods for doing this were provided in :ref:`starting-the-application`.
 If you define these methods now, you can create running versions of each successive generation of the application as it is developed.